bplmaps/lmec-main-site/content/articles/jamaica-plain-by-map.md

 ![](https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633fc35p/full/,1200/0/default.jpg)

 Our own collections house plenty of maps of Boston outside of the urban atlases we have!
 This bird's eye view map of Jamaica Plain is a particularly lovely one with illustrations of buildings of the neighborhood bordering the view itself.
+Check out [our digital collections](https://collections.leventhalmap.org/) for more!